Skip to content

 When the ListenHub plugin and audio device are both being used, the plugin appears as a fourth input to select.

-In this setup, your DAW audio is not passed through the ListenHub audio device.
+In this setup, your DAW audio is not passed through ListenHub's audio device.
 Since the plugin has zero latency, your round-trip latency remains the same.
-Selecting the System, Main, or Reference inputs mutes the ListenHub plugin output, and vice versa.
+Selecting the System, DAW 1-2, or DAW 3-4 inputs mutes the ListenHub plugin output, and vice versa.